 The solid phase extraction is a laboratory application for sample preparation.
 The method involves more or less six different steps (based on ThermoFisher 2012).
 The analyte is dissolved in a solvent, but not in abundance.
-The SPE is used to further enrich the substance to be analyzed, which has been diluted in said solvent, in order to be able to use it later for other analyzes.
+The SPE is used to further enrich the substance to be analysed, which has been diluted in said solvent, in order to be able to use it later for other analyses.

 In order to achieve the best possible reproducible end result, the sample should be adapted in advance to the respective analysis parameters.
 Firstly, it is important to determine the concentration of the analyte in the sample as well as the matrix complexity and the sample quantity.
 Then the sample or composition of the matrix should be adapted for the correct ionic strength and dilution.
 Furthermore, it is advisable to test the sample for impurities or additional substances and, if necessary, to remove them by filtration.